percebus/guidelines/README.md

   - Beautiful is better than ugly
   - Flat is better than nested
   - Sparse is better than dense
+  - Files bigger than 400 lines are messy
+  - Lines longer than 120 characters are less readable

 2. Explicit is better than implicit